VOICES FROM Cerdardale

 *Some of Cedarliving’s parking spaces are the restricted parking spaces, that is, vehicles can only be moved during the designated 12-hour off-peak hours;

-*As previously said, Cedarliving proposes to erect 65 free parking stalls around Cedardale Elementary, and these parking stalls should reduce the number of vehicles on the roads driving anxiously looking for a parking stall.
-For example, teachers and parents during mornings and afternoons of the regular school day should be able to find a parking stall much easier;
+*As previously said, Cedarliving proposes to erect some free parking stalls around Cedardale Elementary, and these parking stalls should reduce the number of vehicles on the roads driving anxiously looking for a parking stall;

-*The designated 186 units reserved for West Vancouver Employees should reduce West Vancouver’s existing inter-regional traffic and the scattered traffic demand;
+*The designated units reserved for West Vancouver Employees and Cedarliving internal employees should reduce West Vancouver’s existing inter-regional traffic and the scattered traffic demand;

 *The view corridor study shows that the proposed building is overall in harmony with the site character.
 Cedarliving is doing its best to plan the hedge with sufficient width and proper height to protect the privacy exposure and reduce light pollution.
 Further, compared to similar facilities nearby, the proposed building has lower density and deeper community engagement.

 *Your comments and opinions are extremely important to this project.
 You are welcome to chat with us on nextdoor.ca or send an email to firstname.lastname@example.org.
-After these community engagements, we will submit the application to the District of West Vancouver.
+After these community engagements, we will apply to the District of West Vancouver.

 3-months rent-free promotion under the Neighbor First Program towards the rental of independent living unit;

-In the first 10 years, the Employee Housing units will only rent to people that works at West Vancouver and at 10% below market rate discount;
+For the first 10 years, Employee Housing units will only rent to people working in West Vancouver or parents with children studying at Cedardale Elementary, at a 10% discount below the market rate;

-Propose parking lots, EV chargers, and public washroom to reduce street parking and school traffic;
+Propose parking lots, and EV chargers to reduce street parking and school traffic;

 BC Energy Step Code and Healthy Building will further increase the overall sustainability of our community;